Wutong Shen

 Wutong Shen (五通神) or Wulang Shen (五郎神) are a group of five sinister deities from the southern region of China.
 Their cult began in the Tang dynasty and are usually depicted as one-legged demons.
 By nature wanton and lascivious, the Wutong often disguised themselves as handsome gentlemen to seduce unsuspecting and vulnerable women.
 Women who were ravished or possessed by these creatures lost consciousness and endured painful fits and convulsions lasting for days, even weeks, which often brought them to the brink of death.

 As a controversial deity

-Wutong are gods of sudden and undeserved wealth, who granted money to husbands in exchange for their wives’ favors.
+Wutong are gods of sudden, undeserved wealth who grant money to husbands in exchange for their wives’ favors.
 However, the slightest offense would cause the spirits to repossess whatever largesse they had granted.

-In 1685, Tang Bin 湯斌 (1627–1687), the governor of the province of Jiangsu, undertook the destruction of the Wutong temples at Suzhou, the provincial capital, and then throughout the entire province, with an aim to reform local customs and practices.
+In 1685, Tang Bin 湯斌 (1627–1687), the governor of the province of Jiangsu, undertook the destruction of the Wutong temples at Suzhou, the provincial capital, and then throughout the entire province, with the aim of reforming local customs and practices.
 The fact that women participated voluntarily or involuntarily (through possession) in these cults was a determining factor in these campaigns.

 Aside from their diabolical nature, some regions in China worshiped them as benevolent deities who brought relief from the scourge of plagues.